lfit/releng-docs/docs/gerrit.rst

 .. note::

-    Here's more information on `SSH keys for Ubuntu
+    Here is more information on `SSH keys for Ubuntu
     <https://help.ubuntu.com/community/SSH/OpenSSH/Keys>`_
     and more on `generating SSH keys
     <https://help.github.com/articles/generating-ssh-keys/>`_